boyter/boyter.org/content/posts/improving-lc-performance.md

 Oh its on now.
 I can take a log of what I learn from optimising https://boyter.org/posts/sloc-cloc-code/ and apply it here.

+Called out publicly.
+Its on now anonymous internet person, this slight against my honour cannot be bourne!
+To be honest

 License Checker referred to as `lc` from now on was never designed to be fast.
 In fact as it came from a Python script any performance improvements were a result of moving from Go and not though me trying to be clever.
 The application is single threaded for a start.
 However since I spent time with Sloc Cloc and Code I feel that its time to look at `lc` with fresh eyes and see what can be done.

 So the first thing I did was download the source of (isn't free/open source software wonderful) and had a trawl through the code in order to determine what they were doing differently.
 The first was to see how they walk the file tree.